 - 58% of girls aged 12-13 years game for at least one hour per weekend day [Institute of Family Studies]

-Keeping your eyes on a computer screen game for hours on end is a good way to grow fat and lazy.
+Keeping your eyes on a computer screen game for hours is an excellent way to grow fat and lazy.
 At a time when children should be learning how to do things around the house or outside (putting up a tent, learning how to bake, learning how to make a chair), they’re learning the almost certainly useless skill of how to shoot a fake enemy with a fake gun.

-Children should go out into nature and enjoy the real riches our environment offers instead of sitting in stationary positions hours on end getting fake prizes for fake conquests.
+Children should go out into nature and enjoy our environment’s natural riches instead of sitting in stationary positions for hours.

 Potential to Sin

-With pornography just a click away, many people find the potential to sin is increased when access is at the tips of our fingers.
+With pornography just a click away, many people find the potential to sin increases when access is at the tips of our fingers.

 Anonymity makes us less likely to guard our tongues and censure our harsher thoughts.
-It’s much to easy to ‘tappity-tap’ on our keyboards and make a comment.
+It’s much too easy to ‘tappity-tap’ on our keyboards and comment.
 The wisest man in the world applied this proverb to our tongues:

 When words are many, transgression is not lacking, but whoever restrains his lips is prudent.
 Proverbs 10:19